biniruu/boilerplate-common-sources/typescript/ts-backend/README.md

 # Jest
 #
 # 💁🏻 If you have added 'jest', you don't need to add these packages: jest-resolve and jest-resolve-dependencies.

-yarn add -D jest

-# Jest for TypeScript
+# 💁🏻‍♂️ I recommend adding @types/jest even if it is not a TypeScript project because of its IntelliSense.

-yarn add -D @types/jest ts-jest
+yarn add -D @types/jest jest ts-jest

 # Lodash

 yarn add lodash lodash-es

-# Lodash for TypeScript

 yarn add -D @types/lodash-es

-# Node.js for TypeScript
+# Node.js

-yarn add -D @types/node
+yarn add -D @types/node tsconfig-paths ts-node ts-node-dev

 # Nodemon